Nuggets beat Blazers 147-140 in 2OT, Lillard scores 55 - WTMJ

 AP Sports Writer

+DENVER (AP) — On Damian Lillard’s record-breaking night when he was hitting one shot after another from behind the arc and almost beyond belief, it was Michael Porter Jr. who quietly sank the biggest basket of all.

-DENVER (AP) — Michael Porter Jr.’s 3-pointer with 1:33 left in the second overtime helped the Denver Nuggets squelch an epic comeback by the Portland Trail Blazers with a 147-140 win Tuesday night in Game 5 of the first-round playoff series.
+MPJ’s 3-pointer from the left corner barely fluttered the net with 1:33 left in the second overtime and proved the game-winner as the Denver Nuggets squelched an epic comeback by the Portland Trail Blazers with a 147-140 win Tuesday night in Game 5 of their best-of-seven playoff series.

-“It was the best playoff performance I’ve ever seen,’ Trail Blazers coach Terry Stotts said.
-“He gave it his all.
-He made a lot of shots.
-Look, he gave it his all.
+“It was the best playoff performance I’ve ever seen,” Trail Blazers coach Terry Stotts said.

-“We’re all disappointed.
-I have empathy for Dame.
-I have empathy for anybody on our team.
-But now’s not the time for empathy.
-Now’s the time to regroup and come back and get Game 6.
-We can’t feel sorry for ourselves.”
+“At this point, all that matters is we can’t lose another game in the series,” Lillard shrugged.

+And he, for one, isn’t going to dwell on his big night and even bigger letdown.

 Lillard scored 17 of Portland’s 19 points in the two overtimes, but he didn’t score again after his 12th 3-pointer in 17 attempts put the Blazers ahead 140-138 with 3:47 left.